coffeenotfound/milkflasks/README.md

 not rebuild the mod.

 When editing resources make sure to refresh the project (`The project (Right click) > Refresh`), otherwise the changes may not be visible in game.
+This is because when starting from a non-Gradle start in Eclipse the resources from the `bin` folder are used which gets updated by Eclipse, not Gradle.

 # Building
 Building is simply done via `./gradlew build`.